Please visit our ESG Document Library for all our essential ESG documents.

 - Engagement with local communities, labor and other stakeholders

-- Health and safety performance
+- Health and safety management framework, policies and performance

 - Environmental management plans with respect to water and energy use, tailings, emissions, impacts on biodiversity, and the adequacy of closure plans